MandyDamsteegt/Master_Thesis/README.md

 ## From raw data to cleaned data

 The cleaned data files were created from the backend/server exports.
-The cleaning process was performed in the final analysis workflow and documented through the final notebook:
+The cleaning process was documented alongside the final analysis workflow.
+The final analysis notebook uses the cleaned CSV files to reproduce the analyses and figures reported in the thesis.

 ```text
 data/scripts/Data Analyse Defi.ipynb